Smart Contracts and Why Lawyers are Still in the Game.

 A simple illustration of a smart contract would be the following betting contract.

 Alice pledges 5 dollars for and Bob pledges 5 dollars against a horse named NightMare.
-They formalize their agreement as a smart contract.
+They formalise their agreement as a smart contract.

 If